DevMountain/react-4-afternoon/README.md

 * Open `src/router.js`.
 * Import the `ClassList` component to use as a route.
-* `ClassList` will need to render the students for that specific class.
+* The `ClassList` component will need to render the students for that specific class.
 In order to do this, we will be using params.
 * Create a new route with the path being `/classlist/:class` and the component being the `ClassList` component you previously imported.
 * Open `src/Home/Home.js`.
 * Import `Link` from `react-router-dom`.